-Common Questions Explanation Teaching Suggestion What is the first step?
+What is the first step?

 Instructors with experience teaching in ALCs always emphasize intentional preparation before the first class in the space.

-Preparation includes revisiting the course learning objectives, activities, and assessments, but also getting a sense of the space itself, so visiting the classroom before you teach in it is a good idea.
+Preparation includes revisiting the course learning objectives, activities, and assessments, but also getting a sense of the space itself, so visiting the classroom before you teach in it is highly recommended.

 Will I be able to cover as much content?

 One of the biggest concerns instructors often have with adopting an ALC model is that they may have to trade-off content "coverage" for active learning.
 The concern is that it will be impossible to address all of the course content if not delivered to the students during class time.
 However, research suggests that students can learn more by engaging with the subject area through their own self-defined research and projects (Davidson, 2017).

 Carefully review your learning objectives and articulate them in a manner that aligns with course goals.
 For example, consider how much of class time is spent reviewing the textbook versus time spent applying its concepts.
-While it will take time to develop materials, the exchange of depth of learning for coverage of content is one instructors are frequently most excited about.
-For more suggestions on incorporating active learning while also covering necessary content, see resources on " Covering Content " and " Activating Your Lecture ."
+While it may take time to develop materials, the exchange of "coverage of content" for "depth of learning" is one instructors are frequently most excited about and is supported by research (McGlynn, 2020).